vmware/vic-product/docs/user_doc/vic_vsphere_admin/configure_vch.md

 ## Configure Container Network Settings <a id="containernet"></a>

 If containers that run in a VCH require a dedicated network for external communication, you can add one or more container networks to the VCH by using the `vic-machine configure --container-network` options.
-You can also use the `vic-machine configure --container-network` options to reconfigure an existing container network.
+You can specify `--container-network` multiple times to add multipl container networks.

 The `vic-machine configure --container-network` options function in the same way as the equivalent `vic-machine create` options.
 For information about the `vic-machine create` container network options, see the description of the [--container-network](vch_installer_options.md#container-network) option and [Options for Configuring a Non-DHCP Network for Container Traffic](vch_installer_options.md#adv-container-net) in VCH Deployment Options.